alaTest Sites

 10 reviews

 alaTest has collected and analyzed 10 reviews of Kyocera Rise.
 The average rating for this product is 3.5/5, compared to an average rating of 4.1/5 for other Cell phones for all reviews.
 Reviewers really like the screen.
-The battery is also appreciated, whereas the camera and design get mixed views.
-The reliability and usability get negative views.
+The battery also gets good feedback, but some have doubts about the reliability and usability.
+There are mixed reviews on the camera and design.

 price, battery, screen